enrico-dev/enrico/doc/source/userguide/input.rst

 ``<verbose>``
 -----------

-A boolean ("true" or "false", default "false).
+A boolean ("true" or "false", default "false").
 If true, print detailed info, including MPI communicator layouts for each rank and volume comparisons for each cell (summarized volume statistics are always printed).